 Farmers are expected to supply millers with sufficiently clean seeds for milling.
 Small-scale millers only consider moisture through touch and sight.
 According to a Pwintbyu miller, "We do not sieve and filter through the seeds.
 Farmers are expected to bring sieved seeds.
 There have been instances where we had to reject some people's seeds.
 I decide whether to accept or reject seeds based on seed moisture.
 There is no technology to measure moisture, I know from experience.
 For sesame you can measure moisture from feeling it.
 If they feel wet or damp in the hand, the seeds are too wet.
-If they are Sesame cake to be sold as animal feed, drying in the sun rough in the hand then they are dry enough" (PB-IND-M05).
+If they are rough in the hand then they are dry enough" (PB-IND-M05).